cojones17/ansible-podman-playbook/README.md

 ## Roadmap
 - Add Make automation for pre-deployment steps and checks for items 4 and 5 in the Installation section above
+- Test and add guidance for running this Playbook on a Linux server and other platforms

 License Information
 ------------------